-1
+T

 marketing, and what schools to target and

 how to engage the schools in reducing

 school bus idling.
 Issue of oil dumping also

 brought up (to be addressed with partner

 MSD before next meeting)

 'In the Air' clean air Neighborhood 29 neighbors in South St. Louis graduated; September

-College Class completed substituted 29 green cleaners for toxic ones
+College Class completed substituted 29 green cleaners for toxic ones or Process

 Meeting with MSD Introduced MSD to the Project's objectives, October 19

-MSD agreed to be a partner.
+Wiceting with Wisb MSD agreed to be a partner.
+October 17

 Stakeholder Meeting held Participants identified schools where they October 19

+Stakeholder Meeting held OCIOUEI 19

 had observed high bus idling, recommended

 these for the "pilot" list of schools to target

 for idling reduction.
 Neighbor reported out

 on meeting with MSD that took place

 earlier that day.
 Provided updates and

 solicited feedback, asked stakeholders to

 come to upcoming meeting with businesses

 and schools.

 Meeting with Covidien on toxic Introduced Covidien to the Project's October 20

 emissions objectives, which Covidien agreed to be a

 partner.
 Began dialogue on what

 Covidien's emissions and controls are, what

 additional controls could be pursued and

 identified emission that should have been

 controlled, started partnership with Project

 'In the Air' clean air Neighborhood 28 neighbors in South St. Louis graduated; October 27

-College Class completed substituted 28 green cleaners for toxic
+College Class completed substituted 28 green cleaners for toxic 00000127

-cleaner
+Conege chass completed cleaner

 Performance Track meeting Point sources, Grace Hill attend for new November 8

-6 initiative
+Terrormance Track meeting initiative 1 to veimber o

 Stakeholder Meeting held MSD and Blair Street monitor toured, Don December 6

-6 Simpson from the City's Air Pollution
+Stakeholder Weeting held Simpson from the City's Air Pollution December 0

+· ·

 Control Program discusses air pollution and

 monitoring with the community.

 Community participates in a role-playing

 game which raises awareness of how

 different groups/businesses/sources

 influence one another and provides a fun,

 engaging way to share facts and

 information.
 Point out different businesses

 in the area, things to watch for (such as

 "dirty" stack emissions) and how to report

 them if observed.

 School Board passes proclamation 4 neighbors, including a SLPS school boy, December 12

-to make District 'idle free' and partners and staff speak at SLPS Board 200000012
+to make District 'idle free' and partners and staff speak at SLPS Board

-1

-create No Idling Zones at each

-create No Idling Zones at each school (but proclamation is not vet meeting.
+create No Idling Zones at each meeting.
 Board proclamation enables

-create No Idling Zones at each school (but proclamation is not yet signed by Board President and takes
+school (but proclamation is not yet Project staff to create No Idling Zones at all

+signed by Board President and takes 88 schools-such an important and

+, T i .